-Prerequisites: Enrollment in or completion of Business 92a or equivalent, and completion of or enrollment in Business English or English 50b, A, or 1A.
+Prerequisites: Enrollment in or completion of Business 92a or equivalent, and completion of or enrollment in Business English or English 50b, A, or 1a.

-For students with insufficient training in shorthand to qualify for Business 90b.
+For students with insufficient training in shorthand to quality for Business 90b.

 91 BUSINESS ENGLISH (3)